PruningRAG: Multi-Source Knowledge Pruning for RAG

 Retrieval is a crucial step in the RAG process.
 In this subsection, we analyze different retrieval techniques and their performance in extracting relevant information from knowledge sources.
 We also explore the trade-offs between speed and accuracy in various retrieval methods.

-Table 3: Comparison of performance with and without broad retrieval.
+Table 3: Comparison of effectiveness and efficiency with and without broad retrieval.

 Performance of varying retrieval methods in RAG